srevenant/ovpn-tool/README.md

 # OpenVPN tool

-Easy and simple openvpn wrapper to handle MFA and multiple keys, in linux (sorry, no mac).
+Easy and simple openvpn wrapper to handle MFA and multiple keys, in linux (sorry, no mac at this time).
 YMMV in non-rhel derived OSes.

 This is not ideal as it still bounces the username/password off disk, to pass it over to openvpn.